Korrd/challenge-blue-green/readme.md

 And so this odyssey began...

-This repo is about the journey of a sysadmin/developer looking for a way to solve such challenge, having done this like, ZERO times in the past.
+This repository is about the journey of a sysadmin/developer looking for a way to solve such challenge, having never done this before.

 ----------